TimGremalm/LightBoxNano/README.md

 The positive rail for the addressable LED strip driver is directly fed from VIN, it's usually 5V.

 ## Logic rail
+The logic rail should be 5V and feed the micro controller.

+There is 2 options for the logic rail:
+* Use buck, when Vin is greater than 5.5V.
+* Use direct jumper link when Vin is 5V.

-The micro controller is powered by a 5V buck converter using TI's guide:
+The buck converter using TI's guide: https://webench.ti.com/power-designer/switching-regulator/select

-https://webench.ti.com/power-designer/switching-regulator/select

 https://webench.ti.com/appinfo/webench/scripts/SDP.cgi?ID=572687AF787DDED1